Walking Athens: The Best Way to see the 12 Lesser Known Sites of Athens, Greece

 A 5 minute walk from Hadrian's Library brings you to the Roman Agora (also known as the Roman Forum of Athens).
 It encompasses a large open space with ruins of multiple buildings, columns and shops.
 Among the ruins stands clock tower, gifted by Lord Elgin after the British Museum looted many sculptures from the Parthenon.
 Similar to Hadrian's Library, one may enter and explore or wander around the streets, snapping photos of the beautiful structures and the many cats who lounged upon the marble.

-8. The Ancient Agora
+8. The Ancient Agora of Athens

 From the Roman Agora, walking 5 minutes to the west, and you will reach the Ancient Agora of Athens.
 This massive site is brimming with temples and ruins sitting in the shadow of the Acropolis.
-Unlike the Roman Agora, it is best to purchase a ticket and enter to fully explore.
+Unlike the Roman Agora, it is recommended to purchase a ticket and enter to fully explore this absolutely impressive site.
 In addition, there is also a museum housed inside the reconstructed Stoa of Attalos.
+Visiting the Ancient Agora of Athens is best in the late afternoon, as the sun begins to set.
+The statues among the trees, as well as the Acropolis in the distance, glow in the golden sun.
+It is magical.

-If you're looking to combine a few sites, this combo ticket includes the Acropolis, the Ancient Agora and the Agora Museum.
+TIP: If you're looking to combine a few sites, this combo ticket includes the Acropolis, the Ancient Agora and the Agora Museum.
 A great price for three very unique and picturesque ancient sites of Athens.

 9. The Plaka District